What Do You Wear Down There? Dr. B Solves the Underwear Conundrum

 But for women, what kind of briefs you’re wearing daily really does matter, especially since choosing the right underwear can have an impact on vaginal health.
 For instance, did you know that sometimes it’s really better to go commando?

 But with all the different options out there — ranging from thongs to satin panties — it can be difficult to know which is the right pair for you.
-So we turned to our resident women’s health expert, Dr. Rebecca Brightman, who offered some tips and insights for the next time you go underwear shopping.
+So we turned to our resident women’s health expert, Rebecca Brightman, MD, who offered some tips and insights for the next time you go underwear shopping.

 Which underwear fabric is best?

-Whether you’re going for briefs or thongs, Dr. Brightman recommends choosing more natural materials over synthetic ones because they’re more breathable, especially during the summertime.
+Whether you’re going for briefs or thongs, Dr. Brightman recommends choosing natural materials over synthetic ones because they’re more breathable, especially during the summertime.
 So instead of nylon or spandex, she advises opting for a cotton material.

-But if cotton isn’t your thing, then Dr. Brightman also recommends other types of natural underwear, such as ones made with silk, hemp, or linen.
+But if cotton isn’t your thing, then Dr. Brightman also recommends other types of natural underwear, like ones made with silk, hemp, or linen.
 Regardless of which you choose, these more organic options tend to be naturally anti-microbial, which means they can kill microorganisms or stop their growth.
 That’s key in preventing yeast infections, that notoriously uncomfortable condition characterized by burning, itching, redness, and a white discharge from the vagina and vulva.

 Consider changing your underwear multiple times a day